deepsense-ai/seahorse/docs/bundled_image_overview.md

     vagrant halt

-## Making local files available in Seahorse
+## Making Local Files Available in Seahorse
 By default Vagrant mounts host directory where virtual machine was started to `/vagrant` directory on virtual machine.
 If you want to use data sets stored as local files you need to copy them to the directory where you started your virtual machine.